 \cref{fig:baseline consumption,fig:results consumption} displays results analogous to \cref{fig:baseline assets,fig:results assets} in the main text, when total household consumption is chosen as the long-term outcome of interest.
 The results are very similar to the those reported in the main text.

-Tables \ref{tab:coverage assets} and \ref{tab:coverage consumption} present estimates of coverage probabilities of confidence intervals constructed around the estimators formulated in \cref{def: dml} with several alternative choices of nuisance parameter estimators when total assets and total consumption are chosen as the long-term outcome of interest, respectively.
+Tables \ref{tab:coverage assets} and \ref{tab:coverage consumption} present estimates of coverage probabilities of confidence intervals constructed around the estimators formulated in \cref{def: dml}.
 Wald intervals constructed around the difference in means estimator severely undercover when there is confounding in the observational data set.
-The Confidence intervals \eqref{eq: ci} constructed around the estimators formulated in \cref{def: dml} tend to undercover, although the under-coverage is not as severe.
-Broadly, coverage is worse under the Statistical Surrogacy Model.
-In this case, coverage becomes very poor when generalized random forests are used to estimate nuisance parameters.
+The confidence intervals \eqref{eq: ci} tend to undercover, although the under-coverage is not as severe.
+Coverage is worse under the Statistical Surrogacy Model and is very poor when generalized random forests are used to estimate nuisance parameters.
+This is a result of the bias exhibited in \cref{fig:results assets} and \cref{fig:results consumption}.
 By contrast, in the same situation, the coverage probabilities are much closer to the nominal level when nuisance parameters are estimated with the Lasso or XGBoost.
 As an exception, these intervals over cover if nuisance parameters are estimated with linear regression.

 \end{spacing} \end{appendix}